TiniTinyTerminator/cuda_clusters/README.md

 By following these steps, the algorithm effectively labels all connected components in a binary image, identifies their boundaries, and extracts their contours for further processing or analysis.
 This method is robust and ensures that all pixels in the same cluster are correctly labelled and that the boundaries are accurately defined.

-# Explanation of the CUDA Kernels for Image Processing Operations
+## Explanation of the implemented functions for Image Processing

 This header file, `cuda_kernel.h`, contains CUDA kernels for various image processing operations such as converting a color image to grayscale, applying the Sobel operator, performing double threshold hysteresis, tracking edges in hysteresis, performing non-maximum suppression, labeling connected components, detecting boundaries, and path interpolation.

-## Functions

 ### `map_and_color_points`